 The fund may use derivatives consistent with its investment objective and in compliance with applicable legislation.
-Such derivatives may include options, futures, forward contracts, swaps and other similar instruments for hedging and non-hedging purposes.
+Such derivatives may include options, futures, forwards, swaps and other similar instruments for hedging and non-hedging purposes.
 The fund may use such instruments to gain exposure to securities, indices or currencies without otherwise making a direct investment.
 Derivatives may also be used to manage the risks to which the investment portfolio is exposed.
 See Risks relating to derivatives for a description of the risks associated with their use.
 At the present time, the fund does not make direct use of derivatives.

 The fund may engage in repurchase and reverse repurchase agreements and carry out securities lending transactions.
-These transactions will be used in combination with the fund's other investment strategies in the most appropriate manner to allow the fund to meet its investment objective and improve its performance.
+These transactions will be used in combination with the fund's other investment strategies in the manner deemed most appropriate to allow the fund to meet its investment objective and improve its performance.
 See Risks relating to repurchase agreements and reverse repurchase agreements and Risks relating to securities lending transactions for a description of these transactions and the strategies to be used by the fund to reduce the risks related to these transactions.
+At the current time, the fund does not expect to engage in repurchase and reverse repurchase agreements.